Teksta versija

 (2) A local government shall not be offered to transfer into its ownership a State residential house, residential property or undivided shares thereof if the Cabinet has taken the decision to auction them in accordance with this Law.

-(3) Upon alienating a single-apartment house or residential property owned by the State or local government in respect of the use of which a tenancy agreement has been entered into in accordance with the procedures laid down in the law On Residential Tenancy, it shall first in writing be offered for sale to a tenant and his or her family members.
+(3) When alienating a single-apartment house or residential property owned by the State or local government for the use of which a tenancy agreement has been entered into in accordance with the procedures laid down in the law On Residential Tenancy, it shall first be offered in writing for sale to a tenant and his or her family members.

 (4) A tenant or his or her family members may purchase the rented single-apartment house or residential property if: